The man speaking up front was Walt Blehm, president of the Pacific Union Conference.

 Remember that not all pastors are thrilled to have retired ministers in their congregation.
 Assure your new pastor of your support.
 Practice the Golden Rule!
 Let the pastor do their work as they see best.
 Don’t stay involved in the lives of former members.
 Don’t become involved in political activity within the congregation.
 Don’t undermine the pastor’s leadership.
 Genuinely affirm them and their ministry whenever appropriate!

-Halvard Thomsen is a retired pastor and church administrator living in Loma Linda, California
+Halvard Thomsen is a retired pastor and church administrator living in Apple Valley, California